getify/You-Dont-Know-JS/scope-closures/ch5.md

 All the rules of scope (including "re-declaration" of `let`-created variables) are applied *per scope instance*.
 In other words, each time a scope is entered during execution, everything resets.

 Each loop iteration is its own new scope instance, and within each scope instance, `value` is only being declared once.
-So there's no attempted "re-declaration", and thus no error.
+So there's no attempted "re-declaration," and thus no error.

 Before we consider other loop forms, what if the `value` declaration in the previous snippet were changed to a `var`?